2ptr/Shroud/README.md

 ## Setup

-Use the `setup.sh` script in the `setup` folder to download required tools.
+Clone the repo and use the `setup.sh` script in the `setup` folder to download required packages.

 ## Usage